Open string field theory in lightcone gauge: Transverse off-shell amplitudes

 which embeds the lightcone fiber bundle into the covariant fiber bundle by reconstructing the maps \eq{flclambda} from the punctures and dilatations.
 The section map satisfies

 Finally, we can project the lightcone fiber bundle down to the moduli space by forgetting about the dilatations:

 The various bundle maps are summarized in figure \ref{fig:lightcone_gauge3}.
-One more comment.
 One might notice that the lightcone fiber bundle is also the appropriate structure for defining off-shell amplitudes between conformal primary states.
 This is not a coincidence, as will be explained shortly.

 A {\it lightcone off-shell amplitude} is a multilinear map acting on transverse states,

 which depends on an integration cycle $\Clc$ in the lightcone fiber bundle.
 Applied to states $a_i\in \Hperp$, the amplitude is written as